Channel

 method ofaimrt::channel::PublisherProxy

-, passing the Subscribe-type ctx as a parameter, for example:
+, passing the Subscribe-side ctx as a parameter to the method, for example:

 aimrt::channel::PublisherProxy<BarMsg> publisher_proxy;